hakankoklu/sql-chemistry/README.md

 All persons in the town
 Oldest/youngest person and their DOB
-Writer count per book in descending order of count Total number of write sessions longest reading session length longest writing session
+Writer count per book in descending order of count longest reading session length longest writing session finished status of all books persons and the number of books they finished and did not finish